ivangfr/springboot-react-basic-auth/README.md

 - **book-api**

-  - Open a terminal and navigate to `springboot-react-basic-auth/book-api` folder
+  - Open a terminal and navigate to `springboot-react-basic-auth/book-api` folder;

-  - Run the following `Maven` command to start the application
+  - Run the following `Maven` command to start the application:
     ```
     ./mvnw clean spring-boot:run
     ```

 - **book-ui**

-  - Open another terminal and navigate to `springboot-react-basic-auth/book-ui` folder
+  - Open another terminal and navigate to `springboot-react-basic-auth/book-ui` folder;

-  - Run the command below if you are running the application for the first time
+  - Run the command below if you are running the application for the first time:
     ```
     npm install
     ```

-  - Run the `npm` command below to start the application
+  - Run the `npm` command below to start the application:
     ```
     npm start
     ```